Joecstarr/thesis/sections/tabulation/initial_dataset/montesinos.md

 our notation to increase reusability and the efficiency of storage.

 Montesinos tangles are simple forms of the algebraic tangles (@def-algebraic), so we will build a notational strategy for general algebraic tangles.
+The strategy seen here is similar to those found in Conolly, Caudron , and Gren, Sulkowska, and,
+Gabrovšek [@connollyClassificationTabulation2string2021;@caudron1982classification;@gren2025classificationalgebraictangles].
+The
-The theoretical notation for algebraic tangles is outlined in
+theoretical notation for algebraic tangles is outlined in
 @subsec-tangle_operations and seen in @mont-ex-tree.
-We can simplify the notation, without losing fidelity, by substituting the integral tangle summands for rational tangle twist vectors.
+We can simplify the notation, without losing fidelity, by substituting the integral leaf tangles for rational tangle twist vectors.
 Additionally, we can improve the storage overhead by storing the tree as a string in Polish notation [@lukasiewiczElementyLogikiMatematycznej1929].
 Storing in Polish notation allows us to drop all the parentheses from our notation, saving two bytes in each instance.